| Tools | 32 min read

 Document these items in your content brief templates so teams can apply consistent review and measure improvements.

-6. Clearscope – Best for Keyword Relevance Optimization
+7. Clearscope — Best for Content Grading and Keyword Relevance

 Translate Clearscope output into three brief-ready buckets: